ynotstartups/notes/notes/ideas.md

 _next_

-- Code: The Hidden Language of Computer Hardware and Software
 - How Computers Work: From Amps to Apps: A Hands-On Guide to the Inner Workings of the Machine

-_future_

 - Operating Systems: Three Easy Pieces

+_later_

+- kubernetes in action
+- Designing Data-Intensive Applications
+- Machine Learning: A Probabilistic Perspective
 - Modern Operating Systems
 - Coder At Work
-- Designing Data-Intensive Applications
 - Structure And Interpretation Of Computer Program
-- Machine Learning: A Probabilistic Perspective
 - The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine
   - by Charles Petzold, author of Code
 - Cloud Design Patterns - Microsoft Azure Docs